IEEE Learning Technology Standards Committee (LTSC)

 - Actionable Data Book.
 A sponsored IEEE Industry Connections community is exploring the future of educational publications.

-- Augmented Reality.
-A new working group is developing a standard model for defining AR-based learning experiences.
+- Augmented Reality Learning Experience Model.
+A new working group is developing a standard model for defining AR-based learning activities.

 - Project-based Learning Opportunities.
 A new study group is exploring the possibility of describing internships and other on-the-job learning opportunities and of building a brokerage system to match prospects with appropriate jobs.